Islamic State opens new anti-U.S. front with beheading video

 Unlike al Qaeda, Islamic State did not at first seem bent on spectacular attacks on the West: it used fear to tighten its grip on the towns it seized in northern Iraq after facing little resistance from the U.S.-trained Iraqi army and Kurdish peshmerga fighters who held parts of the area.

-But a series of videos it released recently, culminating with the one that showed Foley's death, resembled footage that al-Qaeda produced while killing U.S. soldiers, beheading Americans and slaughtering Shi'ites during the U.S. occupation.
+But a series of videos it released recently, culminating with the one that showed Foley's death, resembled footage that al-Qaeda churned out while killing U.S. soldiers, beheading Americans and slaughtering Shi'ites during the U.S. occupation.

-The videos followed the first U.S. air strikes in Iraq - targeting Islamic State militants - since American forces withdrew from the country in 2011.
+The videos followed the first U.S. air strikes in Iraq - targeting Islamic State militants - since American forces withdrew in 2011.

 It seems clear that Islamic State is raising the stakes, aware that the gruesome death of an American and the image of another one at the mercy of an executioner who is taunting a U.S. president could invite retaliation - heavier air strikes at least.

-Responding to the killing, U.S. President Barack Obama condemned Islamic State as a "cancer" and said "their ideology is bankrupt".

-He said the United States would continue to do "what we must do to protect our people".

-The Islamic State's new front may be a way of improving its jihad credentials and attracting more followers and prestige in an Islamist militant world where taking on the "infidel" United States is almost an article of faith.
+It may be a way of improving its jihad credentials and attracting more followers and prestige in an Islamist militant world where taking on the "infidel" United States is a must.

-Perhaps the most telling video was one released just before Foley was shown in an orange jumpsuit to remind Americans that Islamic militants are still angry at the treatment of Muslims at Guantanamo Bay, where detainees had to wear the same outfit.
+Perhaps the most telling video was one released just before Foley was shown in an orange jump suit to remind Americans that Islamic militants are still angry at the detention of Muslims at Guantanamo Bay.

 The earlier video suggested Islamic State was gearing up for an existential holy war between the caliphate and the crusader America, with the threat to destroy "The American Cross".